ossirytk/llama-cpp-chat-memory/docs/named_entity_recognition.md

 ### Named Entity Recognition(NER)
 You can use textacy_parsing script for generating document metadata keys automatically.
 The scripts are a modified version of textacy code updated to run with the current spacy version.
 The script uses a spacy embeddings model to process a text document for a json metadata keyfile.
 The keys are parsed based on a config file in run_files/parse_configs/ner_types.json or run_files/parse_configs/ner_types_full.json.
 You can give your own config file if you want.

+**The new parse script uses multiprocess to improve performance.
+The default process pool number is 6.
+You should change the process number based on the number of cores your machine has.**

 The available configs are

 Ngrams        | Description